 - abdominal pain

 - “popping” or “clicking” feelings, or the sensation that the rib is slipping

+A doctor will ask about a person’s symptoms and medical history and may perform a hooking maneuver test.
 The test involves the doctor hooking their fingers under the person’s rib margins and moving them upward and back.

 - cholecystitis or inflammation of the gallbladder